 With its blend of frozen and fresh fruits, you cannot ask for a more refreshing or delicious breakfast treat than the Tropical Fruit Smoothie!
-Depending on what you use in them, Tropical Fruit Smoothies make for a healthy option that you and your children can enjoy without any guilt and are a fabulous way to get in some of your much needed five a day!
+Depending on what you use in them, Tropical Fruit Smoothie Recipe makes healthy options that you and your children can enjoy without any guilt and are a fabulous way to get in some of your much needed five a day!

-WHAT DO YOU NEED TO MAKE A TROPICAL SMOOTHIE
+WHAT DO YOU NEED TO MAKE THIS TROPICAL SMOOTHIE RECIPE

 These ingredients are my favorite combination for a smoothie, but it goes without saying you can substitute any fruit you have or love, or even some veggies.
 They are truly something that you can experiment with and tailor to your own tastes.